Love to the Grave: Plot

-The book centres on a romance between the beautiful Seble, daughter of Meshesha, a nobleman.
+The book centers on a romance between the beautiful Seble, daughter of nobles Fitawrari Meshesha and Weyzero Tiruaynet.
 She remains unmarried as nobody is considered noble enough for her, but when a tutor arrives they fall in love.
 Sahle Sellassie Berhane Mariam, commissioned by Heinemann to write a report on the book ahead of a potential translation, wrote:Masterfully grafted to this love theme unfolds another, more serious story – the relation of the traditional nobleman Meshesha and his peasant-tenants, a relation that ends in a peasants' revolt, and the subsequent humiliation of the captured Meshesha.
 The leader of the peasant revolt does not kill Meshesha.
 He prefers to make him a laughing stock to all who know him by capturing him alive and taking him to the provincial court...

 Feker Eske Mekaber [Love Unto Death] is not only the longest Amharic novel so far written (about 106,000 words), but also the best in many ways.
 The language is clear and beautiful although sometimes ecclesiastical jargons that are inevitably sprayed here and there are difficult to understand for those readers (including myself) unfamiliar with Ge'ez, the classical Ethiopian language.
 Otherwise the words are vivid and reveal the imaginative grasp of the author...

 For the post war Ethiopian generation Feker Eske Mekaber is a social history; a social history that is groaning under the pressures of modernity, but that is not totally dead and buried.